m-daniela/chat-app/Notes/Final/thesis4.md

 LINE does not use a standard authentication scheme.
 They compute the MAC without any secret information and the same key is used for both encryption (AES 256 CBC) and MAC (AES 256 EBC).
 This leads to forgery attacks [@isobe], since the adversary can precompute hash values of ciphertexts, intercept messages between the victims and extract the associated data, ciphertext and tag, compare the collisions and create a forged message, without knowing the key.

 The attacks on the group messages exploit a vulnerability in the key derivation phase.
 The shared secret is computed from the group key and the user's public key, therefore a malicious user can impersonate another participant by providing their public key and obtaining the shared secret.
-The malicious user's keys are derived from the shared secret, salt and public key and the message is threated as if it were from the victim and is brodcast to the group members.
-This happens because the message is not authenticated and this was pointed out in [@espinoza] as well.
+The malicious user's keys are derived from the shared secret, salt and public key and the message is treated as if it were from the victim and is brodcast to the group members.
+This happens because the message is not authenticated and was pointed out in [@espinoza] too.

 In the forgery attack, the malicious user bypasses the transport encryption and derives the keys from the shared group key, the vicitm's public key, salt from the intercepted message.
 The message can be then decrypted, modified, re-encrypted and a new tag is appended and is broadcast.
 The victim sees the unmodified message, so the attack is not visible to the victim.